Ribbon mic pg 1 of 4

 Fig 3 illustrates folding the copper flat onto the aluminum, then bending it in half again.
 Do this twice.

 Fig 4 shows the nearly complete ribbon. the excess copper can be trimmed from the sides, so that it is the same total width as the aluminum.
 A bit of solder applied to each side will "lock" the copper into its folded form, and prevent the aluminum from coming loose.
 It also makes an excellent means to solder stiff wires to the ribbon.
 Before you do this, you should put some slight corrugations into the foil.
 I found that fewer, shallower folds work much better than many sharp folds.
-14 guage wire (standard house wiring) makes excellent supports.
+14 guage wire (standard house wiring) makes excellent supports, as shown here.

 BTW, there is a drawback to having the tranny mounted in such close proximity to the magnets- it is very sensitive to vibration.
 (But then, so is the ribbon, itself, so it matters little.)
 You'll probably want to use some kind of "shock mount" like rubber bands or springs to hold the ribbon unit.
 Putting it into a stand is good, because you really don't want to hold it.
 (It's VERY sensitive to even the smallest movements.)